-We encourage our students to celebrate and support the University’s and city’s sporting accomplishments.
-But students should be aware that the Student Code of Conduct will be strictly enforced during any and all celebrations in Oakland.
+We encourage our students to celebrate the football—but students should be aware that the Student Code of Conduct will be strictly enforced during any and all celebrations.

 This includes but is not limited to:

 - Criminal Mischief: property damage of any kind